Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

-# # Azure Communication Chat client library for Java
+# Azure Communication Chat client library for Android

 Azure Communication Chat contains the APIs used in chat applications for Azure Communication Services.